alexalemi/simplefermi/DEVLOG.md

 `notebook.py` file in `simplefermi/` which also renders mathjax right now.
 Now I need to add the grammar and parser and things.

+Worked some more and managed to get mathjax support and some code highlighting in the notebook renderer.
+I also plumbed in a simple fermi preprocessor that computes the results, now I really just need to implement the eval for the language though looking at the parsed sexps, it looks like I might have to revisit the grammar as it seems as though things aren't really working currently.

 ## 2023-07-06

 Worked on finishing out the library.
 I rediscovered that it was reasonably